 US state regulators continue to advance cybersecurity standards.
 New York begins the first phase of its financial cyber regulations Monday.

-Today's issue includes events affecting Afghanistan, Australia, China, Indonesia, Ireland, Pakistan, Russia, Spain, Ukraine, United Kingdom, United States
+Today's issue includes events affecting Afghanistan, Australia, China, Indonesia, Ireland, Pakistan, Russia, Spain, Ukraine, United Kingdom, and United States.

 In today's podcast, we hear from our partners at the SANS Technology Institute and the ISC Stormcast podcast as Johannes Ullrich discusses hacks of Uber driver accounts.
 Our guest is Tony Dahbura from the Johns Hopkins University's Information Security Institute, who'll talk to us about what executives should know about cybersecurity.